AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/simple_dapp/2_contract_deployment.md

 });
 ```

-Here, we are using the `ContractDeployer` class with the compiled artifact to send a new deployment transaction.
+Here, we are using the `Contract` class with the compiled artifact to send a new deployment transaction.
 The `deployed` method will block execution until the transaction is successfully mined, and return a receipt with the deployed contract address.

 Note that the token's `constructor()` method expects an `owner` address to set as the contract `admin`.
 We are using the first account from the Sandbox for this.

 :::info
 If you are using the generated typescript classes, you can drop the generic `ContractDeployer` in favor of using the `deploy` method of the generated class, which will automatically load the artifact for you and type-check the constructor arguments.
-SEe the [How to deploy a contract](../../../guides/developer_guides/smart_contracts/how_to_deploy_contract.md) page for more info.
+See the [How to deploy a contract](../../../guides/developer_guides/smart_contracts/how_to_deploy_contract.md) page for more info.
 :::

 Run the snippet above as `node src/deploy.mjs`, and you should see the following output, along with a new `addresses.json` file in your project root: